If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Orte von Schätzen

 In an effort to rebalance rewards, a fair amount of the Heart Piece and Treasure Chart locations were moved around, with some minor collectibles shuffled as well.
 This change is evident right at the beginning of the game, as the chest under Grandma's House contains a Heart Piece in the Japanese version.
-For America and Europe, this Heart Piece was moved to the bottom of the Savage Labyrinth, which previously held a rather insulting 10 rupees; the chest under Grandma's House contains 100 rupees instead.
+For America and Europe, this Heart Piece was moved to the bottom of the Savage Labyrinth, which previously held a rather insulting 10 Rupees; the chest under Grandma's House contains 100 Rupees instead.
 The Wind Waker HD retained most of these changes, but moved a few more items.

 In addition, larger Rupee amounts are more rare in the Japanese version.
-For example, the large pot that can be revealed with the Tingle Tuner on Outset Island was originally a respawning Rupee worth 20; this was changed to a respawning one with a value of 100.
+For example, the large pot that can be revealed with the Tingle Tuner on Outset Island was originally a respawning Rupee worth 20; this was changed to a respawning one worth 100.
 Another instance is the sliding puzzle mini-game, in which the original prize for winning a puzzle was 30 single Rupees in the Japanese version; four blue Rupees were added to make the total 50, and the total given for the 16th completed puzzle was 56 rather than 200.

-Japan | USA/Europa |
+Japan USA/Europa

-As for the Triforce Charts, in the Japanese version, sinking the Golden Ship at Needle Rock does not give you Triforce Chart 5, but rather Treasure Chart 16, which you have to use to get the Triforce Chart as such:
+As for the Triforce Charts, in the Japanese version, sinking the Golden Ship at Needle Rock does not give you Triforce Chart 5 but rather Treasure Chart 16, which you have to use to get the Triforce Chart as such:

-- Sail to Shark Island to get Treasure Chart 28
+• Sail to Shark Island to get Treasure Chart 28

-- Sail to Needle Rock to get Treasure Chart 3
+• Sail to Needle Rock to get Treasure Chart 3

-- Sail to Eastern Fairy Island to get Treasure Chart 40
+• Sail to Eastern Fairy Island to get Treasure Chart 40

-- Finally, sail to Headstone to get Triforce Chart 5
+• Finally, sail to Headstone to get Triforce Chart 5

 Da diese Schnitzel-Jagd entfernt wurde, mussten auch die Schatzkarten verschoben werden.

-- Treasure Chart 28 was moved to the center of Horseshoe Island and replaced the Heart Piece that was there in the Japanese version.
+• Treasure Chart 28 was moved to the center of Horseshoe Island and replaced the Heart Piece that was there in the Japanese version.
 This Heart Piece in turn is now the reward for lighting the Windfall lighthouse, instead of just a few rupees.

-- Treasure Chart 3 was moved to one of the small islands at Forest Haven and also replaced a Heart Piece.
-This Heart Piece is now the reward for decorating Windfall with 14 items; in the Japanese version you'd just get 100 rupees which is totally pointless because the items themselves cost 140 rupees.
+• Treasure Chart 3 was moved to one of the small islands at Forest Haven and also replaced a Heart Piece.
+This Heart Piece is now the reward for decorating Windfall with 14 items; in the Japanese version you'd just get 100 rupees, which is totally pointless because the items themselves cost 140 rupees.

-- Treasure Chart 40 is now the reward for destroying all the cannons on Southern Fairy Island and replaced a single Golden Feather.
+• Treasure Chart 40 is now the reward for destroying all the cannons on Southern Fairy Island and replaced a single Golden Feather.

 Bomben